PawseySC/container-workflows/_episodes/03-sharing-files.md

 These can typically be ignored.

+Finally, third-party containers might have been set-up so that permissions of standard users are more restricted compared to root.
+There are some critical cases here: only root can execute the application, or only root can write on certain locations that need to be modified at runtime.
+In these cases, the typical solutions are:
+- run the container as root, then fix output file ownerships;
+- build your own container for that application, with appropriate priviligies for non-root users.

 ### Conclusion ###
 Docker provides flags to map host directories in the containers, and to match file ownerships.
 The syntax looks ugly, but once learnt it can be reused with minimal variations.